Something’s on overload – but it’s not collaboration

 In discussing challenges to collaboration or identifying ways to help individuals and organizations to engage in collaboration more productively, it’s important to be clear about the contexts for collaboration.

-Knowledge workers (and this includes leadership) inside organizations have to span these contexts and must
+Knowledge workers (and this includes leadership) inside organizations must be able to span these contexts to:

 - be competent in being able to productively contribute to complex business processes and team projects employing digital and social tools and skills